peabody/adventofcode2022/README.md

 # Peabody's Advent of Code 2022 solutions

-This is my collection of advent of code solutions and corresponding puzzle files.
+This is my collection of [Advent of Code](https://adventofcode.com) solutions and corresponding puzzle files.

 I did everything in Python.